tidepool-org/conduit-chrome/README.md

 the webpage's own javascript code to a message passing interface that allows communicating to the serial port.

-`extensions` are allowed install/monitor activity of other applications, as well as current browsing behavior.
+`extensions` are allowed install, monitor activity of, and communicate with other applications, as well as current browsing behavior.
+Therefore it's the extension's job to bootstrap a web page to talk to the `backend` whenever a legitimate webpage is being visited.

 #### src: `extension/`